Phuire-Research/Huirth/README.md

 After the refactor however, this will serve as a form of backwards compatibility, while Huirth becomes increasingly responsible for its stack.

 ## Change Log
+### Sync to v0.2.1 10/03/24
+* Going to be stripping down this project for simplicity, just needed to ensure the baseline of the new version of Stratimux was up to snuff.
+This project is still heavily WIP.
 ### Sync to v0.1.72 5/21/2024
 * Improved the internal consistency when handling the creation of pages for training data sets.
   * Still tracking down some odds and ends in regards to the handling of project statuses.